christophstrasen/WorldObserver/docs_internal/logbook.md

   - Facts now flow **ingest → buffer → drain** so bursty engine callbacks don’t immediately execute downstream LQR queries.
   - Implemented a global ingest scheduler drained on `Events.OnTick`, with a small default budget (`maxItemsPerTick=10`) and round-robin fairness across buffers of equal priority.
 - Migrated the `squares` fact type to ingest:
-  - `Events.LoadGridsquare` and an ad-hoc `Events.EveryOneMinute` probe now call `ctx.ingest(record)` instead of pushing directly into the Rx subject.
+  - `Events.LoadGridsquare` and a time-sliced `Events.OnTick` probe now call `ctx.ingest(record)` instead of pushing directly into the Rx subject.
   - Square records are now lightweight (ids/coords/flags/timestamp/source) and do not buffer `IsoGridSquare` references.
   - Introduced lane bias: `"probe"` work drains ahead of `"event"` work, based on the observation that chunk-load events can be large and include far-edge squares.
 - Improved in-engine diagnostics: